FinalbossTom/EnderRifts/README.md

 ![2021-05-24_01 48 46](https://user-images.githubusercontent.com/28835600/119280728-ea496f80-bc32-11eb-9885-87dcdfe71139.png)

-A short overview what this Datapack does and what it lacks:
+A short overview what this Datapack does:

  + A Teleporter-System that is able to transport any kind of Mob from one place to another, even through dimensions.
  + A imeplementation that is Vanilla-Friendly yet not completely free of charge.
  + A very immersive way for transportation, no more simple rightclicking on signs, in order to get transported in a single second!
  + A Fuel and Upgrading System.
  + Not that performance heavy, even with alot of working teleporters.

+and what it currently lacks:

  - Configurations.
 These are planned to someday make it in, however in the current state, there is basically nothing to customize.
  - A Bug-free experience.
 Sadly i am no messiah of logic or coding, which makes it very much possible that i left some unwanted stuff in there...